Living With Lupus

 When I was hit with this chronic disease, it really changed my perspective on a lot of things.

 Reasonably so, I worried about my dating life.
-When is the right time to tell someone you’re talking to, that you have a chronic illness?
+When is the right time to tell someone you’re talking to that you have a chronic illness?

-How will they react?
-Will they stop talking to you?
-These were all my fears.
 My fears usually are calmed when I think about my father with my mother.
-He, to me, is the definition of a real man.
+He, to me, is the definition of a real man, father, and husband.
 He stood by my mother when most people would have walked away.
 I look at my father and realize that a special kind of person has to be with me, just like the special people my father and mother were together.
 The love that they had for each other was unmatched.
-The love my dad had for my mother until she took her very last breathe is something to be respected and admired.
+And the love my dad had for my mother until she took her very last breathe is something to be respected and admired.
 I know that one day I want something like that, and one day God will put the right person in my life.

 1. You will be picky with your dating options

 What person isn’t?
 Especially us women.
 But when you have a chronic illness, you’re especially picky on who you decide to give your heart to.
 I always assess the situation before flat out telling someone I have a chronic illness.
 Once I see we’re starting to get serious with talking, I’ll be honest, I’ll start testing them.
 Especially when I get very fatigue.
-I have to weed out the ones who think I’m unhealthy and lazy because I get tired easily.
+I have to weed out the ones who think I’m “unhealthy and lazy” because I get tired easily.
 But thankfully, my good judgment has been able to weed the jerks out and date some amazing people.
 But I know that isn’t always the case.

 2. You Feel Like You Have To Hide It When You First Meet Someone